Five hospitals in Uttar Pradesh get licence for heart transplant

 “The hospitals with licence for heart transplant have the required infrastructure and manpower.
 SGPGI is also working on providing heart transplant surgery to patients and the director has formed a committee to speed up the process,” said Prof Rajesh Harshwardhan, joint director, State Organ and Tissue Transplant Organisation (SOTTO) and head, hospital administration at SGPGI.

-SOTTO is a state-level body working to advance the process of organ transplant.
-It aims to formalize the system of organ and tissue procurement and its distribution for transplantation.
+SOTTO is a state-level body that aims to formalize the system of organ and tissue procurement and its distribution for transplantation.

 According to estimates, 1% of adult population suffers with some type of heart problem.
 “Roughly, we can say that at least 250 people in UP need heart transplant in a year.
 Many young patients come to us with ejection fraction as low as between 20% and 30%,” said Dr RK Saran, director, clinical and preventive cardiology at Medanta hospital, one of the two corporate hospitals in Lucknow that has obtained licence for heart transplant.
 Ejection fraction is the amount of blood that the heart pumps each time it beats.